venkateshragi/KodeBeagle/resources/TestPlan.md

 #### 13. [ideaplugin] Tabbed UI alterations.
 ##### fixes <a href='https://github.com/Imaginea/KodeBeagle/issues/150'> #150 </a>
-1. Open the Kodebeagle plugin, it should have two panes named Featured and all from left to right.<br>
+1. Open the KodeBeagle plugin, it should have two panes named Featured and all from left to right.<br>
 <img src='screenshots/150.png'/>
 2. Hit refresh button to check search results in both panes.